 On our hour long ride to the restaurant, we see the trash boat,

-and the bus boat.
+the grocery boat and the bus boat.

 There are no roads and everything comes and goes by water.